Most drivers are cautious when driving on snowy roads or during heavy rain – but many still don’t recognise the dangers of driving in high winds.

 For severe weather warnings

-Before you travel in severe weather conditions, keep up to date with the latest weather information:
+Before you travel in harsh weather conditions, keep up to date with the latest weather information:

 Try to avoid driving in storm force winds by planning a route with the least exposure to the bad weather.

 Be prepared for the dangers of driving in very windy weather

 - Drive at a modest speed – the faster you drive, the more a gust can push you off course.
 It will take you a bit longer to get the car back under full control.

 - You can be blown off course – keep both hands firmly on the wheel.
 You’ll need all your concentration to negotiate being buffeted by wind and the slipstream of nearby cars.

 - Other vehicles – be particularly mindful of high sided vehicles including lorries, coaches, caravans and Transit vans as they may be masking a gust or worse they may get blown into your path.

 - Cyclist and motorcyclist – these road users are vulnerable at the best of times, but particularly in adverse weather conditions.
 They can easily get blown around in strong winds and put in added danger.

 Watch out for fallen trees

 - Trees on the road – driving during storm force winds you may encounter trees, branches or other debris that have been blown down onto the road.
 Hitting obstacles like this could be fatal, so don’t forget to keep your speed down and be alert at all times.